black-hole-group/gpumonty/README.md

     python python/example.py

-If all goes well, you should now have a image in `output/example.png` with the spectrum from a hot SANE RIAF.
+If all goes well, you should now have a image in `output/example.png` with the spectrum emitted by a hot SANE RIAF.
 If not, keep reading.

-## Installation instructions
+## INSTALLATION INSTRUCTIONS

 ###  Prerequisites